rootx90/Cyber-Security-Notes/01-CEH-notes/03-Module/16_lecture-M3.md

 - STEP 1 : we need to add the report (of Victim's system) inside `msfconsole` tool - which we got via `nmap` tool
 	- STEP 1.1 : `ls` , msf is a terminal of our system inside msf itself , output <br><img src="../notes-pics/03-Module/16_lecture/16_lecture-13-M3.jpg" alt="" width="500"/>
 	- STEP 1.2 : run `pwd` <br>- within "msfconsole" tool , we'll get location of our main system i.e `pwd` , output : "/home/kali" <br>- on the location which u open "msfconsole" tool , "msfconsole" tool give the access of those file <br>of that location i.e "/home/kali" location
-	- `Note ✅` : actually we made the "xml" file cuz "msfconsole" tool can understand only ".xml" files <br>but can't understand ".html" files ✔
+	- `Note ✅` : actually we made the "xml" file cuz "msfconsole" tool can understand only ".xml" files <br>but can't understand ".html" files
 - STEP 2 : `db_import Saurabh.xml` : to add that report file i.e "Saurabh.xml" inside the database of "msfconsole" tool
 	- Note : we need to add report of Automation Enumeration i.e "Saurabh.xml" , <br>not the Manual Enumeration
 	- output : importing process will start & successfully that file get imported <br><img src="../notes-pics/03-Module/16_lecture/16_lecture-14-M3.jpg" alt="" width="500"/>
 - STEP 3 : run either `hosts` OR `hosts 192.168.224.128` : to check the report (of host i.e 192.168.224.128) which is been added
 	- hosts : means we want to check whether that IP address is there or not inside database of "msfconsole" tool ✔
-	- but run this `hosts` command - means we want to check how many IP-addresses/hosts are connected ✔ <br>- no need to define IP address after "hosts" command
+	- but run this `hosts` command - means we want to check how many IP-addresses/hosts are connected ✔ <br>`Note ✅` : no need to define IP address after "hosts" command cuz we only added one report of a IP-address <br> not multiple different IP-addresses
 	- output : get all the report lists of  hosts/IP-addresses which are connected with the database <br><img src="../notes-pics/03-Module/16_lecture/16_lecture-15-M3.jpg" alt="" width="500"/>
 	- Q : only these much details are inside the report when we did "Automation" Enumeration Scan ? <br>Ans : No
-	- `Note ✅` : no need to define IP address with `hosts` command ✔ <br>- so just writing `hosts` command & hit enter - then we'll get how many IP-addresses/reports are added
 - STEP 4 : `services 192.168.224.128` to check further details of that report
-	- "service 192.168.224.128" command : means show the extra services of the report <br>Q : Which report ? - Ans : 192.168.224.128
+	- "service 192.168.224.128" command : means show the extra services of the report <br>Q : Which report ? <br>Ans : 192.168.224.128
 	- `Note ✅` : <br>Q : when to define a specific IP address to check the report of that IP address ? <br>Ans : when we have multiple IP-addresses/reports added inside the database of "msfconsole" tool <br>- currently we have one report only i.e ✔<br><img src="../notes-pics/03-Module/16_lecture/16_lecture-15-M3.jpg" alt="" width="500"/>
 	- so if don't put IP address with "services" command like this `services` & hit enter <br>then we'll get the report of that IP address cuz we only one report added in the database ✔
 	- but if we have multiple IP-addresses/reports added inside the database <br>then we have to define that IP address - to see the report of that IP address ✔